-“Where do vegans get their protein?” is currently one of the most frequently asked topics, as many consumers decide to give up meat and dairy products for the environment, their health, or animals.
-“Can they get enough of it?” is often followed by.
-“Is it of the same quality as animal protein?” and “Is it of the same quality as animal protein?”.
+“Where do vegans get their protein?” is one of the most frequently asked topics, as many consumers decide to give up meat and dairy products for the environment, their health, or animals.
+“Can they get enough of it?” is often followed by “Is it of the same quality as animal protein?”.

 According to numerous sources: Yes, they can be, and yes, they are.
 We’ve created a comprehensive guide that begins with what protein accomplishes for the body and ends with why protein isn’t a problem for vegans.